Data Centers in Svilengrad

 Natural Disaster Risk

-Svilengrad has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-This rating indicates a stable environment for critical infrastructure and long-term investments.
+Svilengrad has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
+The primary environmental hazards to consider are seismic activity and potential flooding from regional river systems.